-BURBANK, CA – Months after Disney’s acquisition of 20th Century Fox, speculation about Disney’s plans for Fox’s Marvel properties continue to persist.
+BURBANK, CA – Mere days after the worldwide success of the Snyder Cut, speculation about Disney’s plans for directors’ cuts of superhero movies are beginning to percolate onto the internet.
 Particular attention has been paid to Fox’s R-rated Deadpool movies, considering Disney’s squeaky-clean image.
 Disney has now announced that it will release the two Deadpool films into a single, G-rated film.

 - Language.
 The profanities and sexually-explicit statements made by the characters will be replaced by similar, non-profane words.
 It is widely-anticipated that Disney will use the stand-in swear words used in NBC’s The Good Place.